 CSISS staff person Sue Davies uses this plankton tow net to collect water samples that will later be analysed for invasive mussel larvae (called “veligers”.)

 Sue hauls up the net and rests it on the dock.
 She removes the collection cup to take a look: it’s a somewhat soupy, greenish liquid.
 The net has just filtered approximately 400 litres of lake water, and we are looking at a sample of plankton.

 If there were veligers in the collection cup, we wouldn’t be able to see them with the naked eye.
 Sue carefully pours the contents of the collection cup into an empty sample bottle, then re-assembles the net and launches it into the lake a second time.
 The collection is repeated three more times for a total of four samples.
 This procedure is prescribed by the BC Ministry of Environment and Climate Change Strategy’s 2018 field sampling protocol, and any organization doing invasive mussel monitoring in BC will be following these same procedures.

 The sunny-day lives of Shuswap water quality monitors

-This blog series is all about the day Erin Vieira, program manager for the Shuswap Watershed Council, joined members of the Shuswap water monitoring group for a day of monitoring in Salmon Arm Bay.
-Erin usually works from her office in Kamloops (where she doesn’t usually wear a PFD, despite this photographic evidence).
-Spending a day on the water with water quality staff was a great learning experience and a nice change of scenery!
+This three-part blog series is all about the day Erin Vieira, program manager for the SWC, joined members of the Shuswap water monitoring group for a day of monitoring in Salmon Arm Bay in June 2017.
+Erin usually works from her office in Kamloops (where she doesn’t wear a PFD, despite photographic evidence to the contrary).

 Posted July 12, 2017